yeuyeuh/anomalous-ethereum-transactions/README.md

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.18.13`.
+This project was generated using `Kedro 0.18.13`.

-Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.
+If you are new to Kedro, take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.
 But in summary :

 * Kedro nodes are the building blocks of pipelines.
 A node is a wrapper for a Python function that names the inputs and outputs of that function.